 - include their endorsement, or otherwise, based on available information for each external assessment for which a DES is being sought

-- ensure the VCE coordinator completes Section B of the Individual Application where necessary
+- ensure the VCE coordinator and/or chief supervisor completes Section B of the Derived Examination Score application where necessary

-- complete and submit Section D of the Individual Application.
+- complete and submit Section D of the Derived Examination Score application.

 Submitting the application